 Examples of Flying Buttresses

-Examples of flying buttresses can be found in many iconic Gothic cathedrals, such as Notre-Dame de Paris and Westminster Abbey.
-These structures demonstrate how flying buttresses were used to achieve incredible heights and create expansive, light-filled spaces.
+Many iconic Gothic cathedrals, like Notre-Dame de Paris and Westminster Abbey, feature examples of flying buttresses.
+These structures showcase the use of flying buttresses in achieving incredible heights and creating expansive, light-filled spaces.
 The flying buttress parts consist of the buttress core, which is the main vertical support, and the arch or half-arch that connects it to the wall.

 Some of the most famous examples of Gothic architecture featuring flying buttresses include:

-• Chartres Cathedral (France) – This 13th century Gothic cathedral has the earliest surviving of these structures.
+Chartres Cathedral (France)—This 13th-century Gothic cathedral is the earliest surviving of these structures.
 Its flying buttresses have a simple, heavy design with a steep pitch.

-• Reims Cathedral (France) – A High Gothic masterpiece, Reims has some of the most elegant flying arches built from 1231-1275.
+Reims Cathedral (France)—A High Gothic masterpiece, Reims has some of the most elegant flying arches, built from 1231 to 1275.
 Its buttresses have a gentle curve and help support an expansive interior.

 Structural Design